kitkat6410/COSC360_Project/README.md

 # project-kitkat6410
-The project proposal can be found as a markdown file.
+The project proposal can be found as a markdown file called ProjectProposal.md